akimehta/ankt1_lever/content/work/next-business-energy.md

 description: "Performed gap analysis which revelaed significant revenue leakage."
 icon: "images/icons/icons8-light-on-50.png"
 ---
+## My responsibilities
+* Develop and maintain project plan, coordinate, and prioritise project tasks and manage project budget and resources.
+* Manage internal staff, project sponsors and senior management’s expectations and provide regular reports to key stakeholders and upper management regarding the status of the project.
+* Liaise between vendors and internal staff across multiple business units while making sure milestone dates are being met.
+* Perform and document change management and risk analysis.
+Perform detailed requirements analysis for all business reporting, departmental projects, and software requests.

+## The story
 "Once you get a job in the energy industry, you are set for life!", told my friend Abhishek when I got the role as a Business Analyst in Next Business Energy.
 "Once you are in the energy indsutry, either you get frustrated in four months and quit or fall in love with the chaos and stay forever", said one of the managers on my first day of joining.
 Well, I my journey with the industry lasted for six months.